raed-nimer/CI_PP1_CG/README.md

 ### Acknowledgements
 - A huge Thank You to my mentor Mo shami for all the advices and resources.
 - The Slack Community for their support.
+- Youtube channels that was in great help for my projcet are:
+- webDev Campus
+- CODE with sufyan shaikh
+- Bedimcode
+- codewithsadee

 ### Comments
 I feel like creating this project taught me more than the content of the course, not only to code but also to look for solutions.